 - Keep your hands clean.
 When you have a cold sore, wash your hands carefully before touching yourself and other people, especially babies.

-Some of these products are packaged as pills to be swallowed.
-Others are creams to be applied to the sores several times a day.
+Some of these products are pills.
+Others are creams you put on the sores several times a day.
 In general, the pills work better than the creams.
-For very severe infections, some antiviral drugs can be given with an injection.
+For very severe infections, some antiviral medicines can be injected.

 Lifestyle and home remedies

 The cold sore ointment docosanol (Abreva) may shorten the healing time of a cold sore.
 At the first sign of symptoms, apply it to the affected skin as directed on the package.
 Use a cotton-tipped swab to put medicine on a cold sore.
 This helps prevent the spread of the sores to other parts of the body.

 To ease the discomfort of a cold sore:

 - Try other cold sore remedies.
 Some nonprescription products contain a drying agent, such as alcohol, that may speed healing.